shlomo120/RedAlert/README.md

     city: "תל אביב"  # Specify your chosen city here
 ```

+2. Adjust the city value to match your chosen city.
- > The list of cities as identified in the plugin can be found in `cities.txt`
+   The list of cities as identified in the plugin can be found in `cities.txt`

+4. After adding the configuration to your configuration.yaml file, save the file and restart your Home Assistant instance to apply the changes.

+5. Once Home Assistant has restarted, you should be able to see the sensor in your Home Assistant user interface under the "Developer Tools" > "States" section.
+Look for a sensor with a name like `sensor.redalert` .
+The sensor will display the state True or False depending on whether there is an active alert for the specified city.

+6. Once configured, you can add the Red Alert sensor to your Home Assistant dashboard.

+## Usage

+The Red Alert sensor will display emergency alerts specific to your city.
+Alerts will be updated at regular intervals (as specified in your configuration).

  ## Troubleshooting